Frequently Asked Questions

 A pawn is another term for a collateral loan.
 We lend money on items of value.
 This generally includes gold, diamond jewelry, musical instruments, televisions, electronics, tools, household items, firearms, and more.
 Loans are based on the collateral’s value.
 When a customer pays back the loan, their merchandise is returned.
 Pawns are extended by paying storage and interest fees.

 How much should I expect for a loan on my item?

 Loan amounts vary according to the value of the item.
-There is no minimum dollar amount allowed on a pawn transaction but the maximum amount may be set by state pawn laws.
-Your loan amount will be determined according to factors such as demand and condition of the item.
-Not all pawn stores are the same and price will vary between them.
+There is no minimum dollar amount allowed on a pawn transaction.
+However, the maximum amount is set by state pawn laws.
+Demand and condition are evaluated and money is loaned accordingly.
+Not all pawn shops are the same.
+Prices will vary!

 How do you determine the value of the item?

-We base the value of the item on current appraised value, its current condition and the ability to sell the item.
-We use research tools that we have at our disposal to determine an item’s value and get you the most money for the item.
-The amount also varies depending on the type of item – for example, jewelry is evaluated differently than a DVD player.
-We test all items that we buy or pawn to ensure that it works properly.
+Value is based on condition, fair market prices, and the ability to sell the item.
+We use research tools available to us to determine the item’s value.
+The goal is to get you the most money for the item.
+The amount also varies depending on the type of item.
+For example, jewelry is evaluated differently than a DVD player.
+And, of course, we test all items to ensure they work properly.

 Are pawnshops regulated?

-Yes, we are governed by all of the major federal laws that apply to entities designed as financial institutions.
-The federal laws that regulate the pawn industry are Patriot Act, Truth in Lending Act, Equal Credit Opportunity Act, as well as Data Privacy and Safeguard of consumer information as part of the Federal Trade Commission (FTC) Rules.
-We deal in firearms, so we are regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-We are also licensed and regulated by local authorities as well.
+We are governed by major federal laws that apply to entities designed as financial institutions.
+The federal laws that regulate the pawn industry are Patriot Act, Truth in Lending Act, and the Equal Credit Opportunity Act.
+Furthermore, our firearms department is regulated by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

 How can I be sure the merchandise I purchase at a pawn store isn't stolen?